HazFaiz/Forkify/README.md

 "# Forkify"
-A simple recipe and food search app made using vanilla JS and NPM.
+A simple recipe and food search app made using Javascript, WebPack and Babel.
 The following features are;
 -Recipe search
 -Ingredient and measurement breakdowns
 -Shopping list